 There comes a time when your laminate kitchen cabinets no longer have that like-new appeal.
+But that does not mean you have to rip them down and put up new ones.

 There are moisture-resistant alternatives that allow you to paint your laminate cabinets.

-However, it cannot be used on items that either generate or are exposed to heat such as the interior of ovens or stovetops.
+However, it cannot be used on items that either generate or are exposed to heat, such as the interior of ovens or stovetops.

-Plus, you can even apply high-gloss epoxy appliance paint to the cabinet surface without worrying about it peeling away.
+You can even apply high-gloss epoxy appliance paint to the cabinet surface without worrying about it peeling away.

 In this article we will cover: